rintoj/hypergraph-storage/README.md

 const users = await userRepo.findAll()
 ```

+This approach ensures you get the same repository instance throughout your application, which is important for connection pooling and caching.

 ## Query Builder

 The query builder provides a fluent, type-safe API for constructing database queries.
+Every method is fully typed based on your entity, so invalid field names or type mismatches are caught at compile time.

 ### Basic Queries

+Repository methods accept a query builder callback.
+The callback receives a query object that you chain methods on:

 ```typescript
 import { Query, PaginatedQuery } from '@hgraph/storage'